wp-plugins/easy-media-gallery/readme.txt

 == Changelog ==

+= 1.2.30 =
+* Added : New Wordpress 3.5 and above media uploader
+* Fixed : PHP Small bugs and CSS improvements
+* Many other PHP, Javascript and CSS clean and optimization

 = 1.2.29 =
 * Fixed : New Patch for Security bugs reported by Nikolai Tschacher
 * Fixed : change Ajax relative path with wp_make_link_relative